mozilla/frost/README.md

 1. Move the JSON fetching functions to `<service name>/resources.py` files and import them into the test
 1. Move the fetching logic to a shared library `<service name>/client.py` and save to the pytest cache
+1. Add a `<service name>/conftest.py` and register the service's marks in a `pytest_configure` to resolve some warnings